 If your doctor can pinpoint the cause of your neuralgia, your treatment will focus on treating the underlying cause.
 If the cause is not found, treatment will focus on relieving your pain.

 Medications prescribed may include:

 There is no cure for neuralgia, but treatment can help improve your symptoms.
 Some types of neuralgia improve over time.
-One example is postherpetic neuralgia caused by shingles.
 More research is being done to develop better treatments for neuralgia.

 Written by: Mary Ellen Ellis

 Medically reviewed on: Apr 03, 2017: Beth Holloway, MD